shadowmanos/shadowmanos.github.io/README.md

 I am easily bored with tedious tasks and like to automate everything.

 You can find my [CV here](ManosNikolaidisCV.md).
-I have put some blog posts about [NLP here](https://shadowmanos.github.io/nlp-blog).

 You may also find me at [StackOverflow](https://stackoverflow.com/users/1413133/manos-nikolaidis), [LinkedIn](https://www.linkedin.com/in/manosnikolaidis) and [Twitter](https://twitter.com/shadowmanos)